practicalli/clojure/docs/reference/clojure-cli/example-alias-definitions.md

 ![Clojure CLI tools - using -P flag to download project dependencies](/images/clojure-cli-tools-dependencies-p-flag.png)

-> #### Hint::Qualified namespaces required
+!!!
+HINT "Qualified namespaces required"
-> If an unqualified library name is used, e.g. `compojure`, then a warning is sent to the standard out.
-Change the name of the library to be fully qualified e.g. `weavejester/compojure`
+    If an unqualified library name is used, e.g. `compojure`, then a warning is sent to the standard out.
+Change the name of the library to be fully qualified e.g. `weavejester/compojure`.
+Use the same name if there is no official qualified domain, e.g. `http-kit/http-kit`
->
->In a future version of the Clojure CLI tools unqualified namespaces will not be downloaded.

 The `-P` flag can be used to modify an existing command to ensure no execution takes place, ensuring a prepare only (dry run) action.